klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

 ```

-If you reboot EN node, a bridge is connected between the EN-02 and the SCN-L2-02 and data is anchored as shown in the figure below.
+If you reboot EN-02, a bridge is connected automatically between the EN-02 and the SCN-L2-02 and data is anchored as shown in the figure below.

 ![](../images/sc-ha-before-register.png)